UwUClub/AwARea/doc/Technologies.md

 -   Hot Reload Feature: The hot reload feature in Flutter enhances developer productivity by allowing instant viewing of changes without needing a full reload.
 This speeds up the development process and allows for rapid iteration.

 -   Documentation: Flutter is made by Google, it has a very good and easy to understand documentation.

+### stacked

+-   MVVM Architecture: Stacked follows the Model-View-ViewModel (MVVM) architectural model, helping to structure code more organizedly, separating business logic from the user interface.

+-   State Management: It provides simplified state management essential for medium to large-scale applications.

+-   Reactivity: Stacked facilitates the creation of reactive user interfaces that respond to state changes effectively.

+-   Services and Dependency Injection: It allows easy integration of services and uses dependency injection for better modularity and testability of the code.

+### get_it

+-   Service Locator: GetIt is a service locator for Dart and Flutter, meaning it can be used to retrieve instances of your classes wherever needed in your application.

+-   Decoupled Dependencies: It helps to decouple instance creation logic and instance usage, beneficial for code maintenance and testing.

+-   Singletons and Lazy Singletons: GetIt allows for easy configuration of singletons and lazy singletons, useful for managing instances that need to be unique throughout the application.

+-   Flexibility: GetIt offers great flexibility in dependency management, suited to many development scenarios.

+### flutter_localizations

+-   Multi-Language Support: This package enables adding support for multiple languages in your Flutter application.

+-   Integrated Localization: It offers tight integration with the Flutter framework, making it easier to localize texts, dates, numbers, and more.

+-   Regional Format Support: It helps manage regional formats for dates, times, and numbers, crucial for applications intended for an international audience.

+### intl

+-   Internationalization and Localization: The Intl package provides tools for internationalizing and localizing applications, including support for date, number, and message formats.

+-   Date and Time Manipulation: It is particularly useful for formatting and parsing dates and times locally.

+-   Pluralization and Gender: Intl helps manage pluralization and gender selection in texts, essential for accurate localization.

+-   Flexibility and Customization: It offers great flexibility in defining custom formats and managing localized messages.

 ## MongoDB